2022 Tour Championship

 The 2022 Tour Championship (officially the 2022 Cazoo Tour Championship) was a professional snooker tournament that took place from 28 March to 3 April 2022 at Venue Cymru in Llandudno, Wales.
 Organised by the World Snooker Tour, it comprised the top eight players on the one-year ranking list.
 It was the fourth edition of the Tour Championship, first held in 2019, and the 15th and penultimate ranking event of the 2021–22 snooker season, following the Gibraltar Open and preceding the World Championship.
 It was the third and final event of the season's Cazoo Series, following the Players Championship and the World Grand Prix.
-Broadcast by ITV4 in the United Kingdom, the event featured a prize fund of £380,000, of which the winner received £150,000.
+Broadcast by ITV4 in the United Kingdom, the event featured a prize fund of £370,000, of which the winner received £150,000.

 The defending champion was Neil Robertson, who had defeated Ronnie O'Sullivan 10–4 in the 2021 final.
 Robertson retained his title, coming from 4–9 behind in the final to defeat John Higgins 10–9 and win his 23rd ranking tournament, putting him level with Judd Trump at sixth place on the all-time list of ranking event winners.
 Robertson also won the season's Cazoo Cup, while Higgins lost his fifth final of the season.

-The event produced 33 century breaks, with Trump making the tournament's highest break of 140.
-O'Sullivan made five century breaks in both his quarter-final and semi-final matches, becoming the first player to make five centuries in two consecutive matches.
+The event produced 33 century breaks, the highest being a 140 by Trump.
+O'Sullivan made five century breaks in both his quarter-final and semi-final matches, becoming the first player to make five centuries in each of two consecutive matches.